 Personality disorders tend to first become noticeable in young adulthood and have complicated causes that can be traced back to biological, environmental, and social factors.
 It’s hard to diagnose and treat personality disorders since patients either don’t realize they’re doing anything wrong or refuse treatment.

-Personality problems can be helped with either psychotherapy or medication, or both.
+Personality problems can be helped with either psychotherapy, medication, or both.
 However, the nature and severity of the ailment being treated, the patient’s motivation to participate in therapy, and the quality of their social network all play a role in determining the treatment’s likelihood of success.